 Along with Lori Davis Hill, the Six Nations Health Services team involved in the COVID CommUNITY – First Nations study includes A. Darlene Davis and Sara Smith.

-Some of the study participants were part of earlier PHRI research collaboration through the Canadian Alliance of Healthy Hearts and Minds (CAHHM) First Nations cohort, led by Sonia Anand and Russell de Souza, who is also a principal investigator on the COVID CommUNITY – First Nations study.
+They and other members of Six Nations have been part of the Canadian Alliance of Healthy Hearts and Minds (CAHHM) First Nations cohort, led by Sonia Anand and Russell de Souza (who is also an investigator on COVID CommUNITY-FN).